 Ethical supply chain and packaging

-Business are increasingly expected to seek opportunities to improve the supply chain and packaging of their product, to produce products both ethically and sustainably.
-A corporation’s supply chain impacts suppliers, logistics providers and eventually the end user, the consumer.
+Unfortunately, only 16 per cent of Australia’s packaging gets recycled or reused.
+For this reason, businesses are expected to seek opportunities to improve the supply chain and packaging by producing products both ethically and sustainably.
+A corporation’s supply chain impacts suppliers, logistics providers and consumers.

 A purpose-led brand can create an empathetic and emotional connection with consumers and offer more than just the product or service it sells.
 A business that chooses to feature its purpose in its brand identity can expect to not only make a difference in the world but also influence purchasing behaviour.

-Many companies today are becoming increasingly aware of the benefits of CSR that go beyond their bottom line.
+Many companies today are becoming increasingly aware of what corporate social responsibility is and the associated benefits that go beyond their bottom line.
 Generally, the more socially responsible and conscious a company is, the more the public supports that organisation.

 - Engaging in charity work